w3f/Grants-Program/applications/NeuroZK.md

 It seamlessly integrates with the current cloud-native toolchain for developers, typically avoiding the need for code changes.

-Developers can monitor details such as resource utilization and application health status through the Cyborg Connect application dashboard.
+Developers can monitor details such as resource utilization, and the app's health status through the Cyborg Connect application dashboard.

 ![dashboard](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/90f160c6-5cef-408b-8db2-c3e550fdb6a8)

 ### ZK Snark proof verification

-For this grant application, We will improvise our previous submission to make it live on Paseo and then proceed with developing a decentralized proof verification system to incorporate an on-chain ZK Snark system for verifying AI inference models executed in an off-chain environment.
-The main components will include the Cyborg AppChain, which will be deployed on Tanssi's Dancebox testnet, The Cyborg Worker node (A custom node implementation to manage running offchain tasks and streaming proofs into pallets for verification), an Oracle, and a testing suite.
+For this grant application, we will improvise our previous submission to make it live on Paseo and then proceed with developing a decentralized proof verification system to incorporate an on-chain ZK Snark system for verifying AI inference models executed in an off-chain environment.
+The main components will include the Cyborg AppChain (Deployed on Tanssi's Dancebox testnet), Cyborg Worker node (A custom node implementation to manage running offchain tasks and streaming proofs into pallets for verification), TEE Oracle, and a testing suite.

 The objective is to deploy a pre trained AI inference model in servers at different geographical locations based on user requirements.
-The Substrate blockchain will establish secure communication with worker nodes to issue commands for deploying, testing and verifying model executions.
+The Substrate blockchain will establish secure communication with worker nodes to issue commands for deploying, testing, and verifying model executions.

-We will define a new Substrate node configuration for the Cyborg worker nodes, which users can rent on demand from the pool of available worker nodes.
+We will define a new Substrate node configuration for the Cyborg worker nodes, which users can rent on-demand from the pool of available worker nodes.

 ### Ecosystem Fit